PickTheKiwi/ZeroGround/README.md

 # Project Title

-ZeroGround is a minecraft texturepack that aims to improve minecrafts GUI and other aspects of the game!
+ZeroGround
+A resource pack that aims to be a simple yet slick designed GUI themed pack, wanting to appeal to the users who love simplicity and transparency

 ![Logo](https://github.com/KevinKor001/ZeroGround/blob/main/pack.png?raw=true)